chesterbr/chester-ansible-configs/README.md

 vagrant up
 ```

-To install one (or more) of the services on the machine, run its playbook:
+To install one (or more) of the services on the machine, run its playbook with the generated inventory:

 ```
-ansible-playbook blog.yml -i localhost:2222,
+ansible-playbook blog.yml -i .vagrant/provisioners/ansible/inventory/vagrant_ansible_inventory
 ```

+(yes, you could theoretically use `localhost:2222`, but that file will ensure git+ssh magic works with proper keys)

 Point the "dev" version of the site to your local machine on `/etc/hosts`, e.g.: